andyaiken/forgesteel/to do.md

 **Heroes**

-* More intelligent feature collation - for each one, look for sub-features
 * Add hero inventory management
 * Add a way for heroes to be modified - additional skills, languages, perks, titles, etc